gsamokovarov/serializr/README.md

 You can require `serializr`, you can require `serializer` as well.
 The constants?
 Both of `Serializr` and `Serializer` point to the same thing.
 Same for the generators.
-Use whatever your brain and 🖐 like.
+Use whatever your brain and 🖐  fingers) like.

 ## Contributing